pbs-assess/pacea/README.md

 <img src="man/figures/README-oni-1.png" width="60%" />

-What the status of the Pacific Decadal Oscillation?
+**How has the status of the Pacific Decadal Oscillation changed over time?**

 ``` r
 plot(pdo)